Joelmd-fontys/CityPulse/README.md

 # CityPulse

 A real-time urban mobility heatmap engine built using Go, Python, and Rust.
-CityPulse ingests live GTFS-Realtime transit feeds, transforms millions of location updates into a spatial density grid, and visualizes the flow of a city in motion.
+CityPulse ingests live real-time road traffic data from TomTom’s Traffic Flow API, transforms segment speeds & congestion levels into a spatial density grid, and visualizes the movement and breathing pattern of a city street network.

 This project is structured as a multi-language learning journey: